- Legal definitions of organized crimes

 The precise scope and meaning of "enterprise," "pattern," and the activities that suffice for "racketeering activity" have been developed through a series of domestic court decisions and interpretations, as is customary in the common law tradition, and racketeering cases now include corporate misconduct, public corruption, and other ongoing criminal activity.
 It is the enterprise that lies at the centre of racketeering (Kleemans, 2017; State of New Jersey Commission of Investigation, 2011; Transcrime, 2012; U.S. Department of Justice, 2016).

-Racketeering is a tool for the government to fight the criminal enterprises that engage in ongoing organized crime activity, rather than only the prosecution of individuals or groups for specific illegal acts.
+Racketeering is a tool for the criminal justice system to go after those criminal enterprises that engage in ongoing organized crime activity, rather than only prosecute individuals or groups for specific illegal acts.
 It was observed more than 80 years ago that "racketeering cannot exist without protection" (Chamberlin, 1932).
 Criminalization of racketeering aims to remove some of the protection that surrounds criminal enterprises by exposing those involved to extended penalties beyond those entailed by the crimes themselves.

 In addition to the offences of conspiracy, criminal association and racketeering, liability needs to be extended to persons who provide advice or assistance in the commission of serious crimes involving organized crime.
 This liability specifically includes persons intentionally organizing, directing, aiding, abetting, facilitating or counselling the commission of serious crime involving an organized criminal group, as the Organized Crime Convention states.
 These provisions enable the prosecution of leaders, accomplices, organizers, and arrangers, as well as lower-level participants, in the commission of serious crimes.
 Aiding, abetting, facilitating or counselling also covers secondary parties and accomplices who are not themselves principal offenders.